What Durable Execution Means for You

 - If no: you receive a

-message_not_streaming event and can fetch the complete message via REST
+message_not_streamingevent and can fetch the complete message via REST

 Event Durability

 Events are stored in an append-only stream (Redis Streams) rather than fire-and-forget pub/sub.
-This means:
+This means:- Events are retained for approximately 30 minutes

 - Multiple clients can watch the same thread simultaneously